Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 • Volunteer, DEF Nonprofit, 2018-2020

-• Developed strong teamwork and communication skills
+• Developed strong teamwork and communication abilities

 Skills: